 At VISAGE, we believe firmly in lymphatic drainage as a way to help and speed up recovery after plastic surgery.
-All are patients are offered the multiple sessions.
-We also see patients from other clinics for their post-operative treatment as only a few places in Toronto offer such service.
+All our patients are offered multiple sessions.
+We also see patients from other clinics for their post-operative treatment as only a few places in Toronto offer such a service.

 Manual lymphatic drainage (MLD massage) was developed in the 1930’s by Emil and Estrid Vodder (the Vodder method) and is widely prescribed by physicians in Europe, Brazil, the United States and Canada.